-Transfer students with the required courses who meet the criteria listed above may be admitted directly into the MARB, MARF, or MARB/LO degree programs.
+Transfer students with the required courses who meet the criteria listed above may be admitted directly into the MARB, MARB/LO, MARB/BIMS and MARF degree programs.

 Preference for available seats in courses in the Department will be given to students who have been admitted to the degree program.
 If additional spaces are available, students from other departments for whom courses in the Department are on their program of study, and who meet the course prerequisites, may be enrolled.